 For instance, you can combine the

 -e parameters to view the statistics for every protocol.
-In this way, you can combine other parameters to get the results you want.
+This way, you can combine other parameters to get the desired results.

 When mixing multiple Netstat parameters, you don’t need to include two dashes (-).
 You can use one dash (-) and append the parameter letters without a second one.